aftersound/weave/docs/data-insight-delivery-solution.md

 More often than not, those data insights can not be directly used by product experiences.
 Reasons are

-1. product experiences often want different views/access patterns of the same data insights
+1. product experiences often want different views hence have different access patterns of the same data insights
 2. product experiences often have strict requirement on latency

 So, there is still some gap between generated data insights and product experiences.
 To cover it, significant amount of